xezpeleta/lamb/README.md

 ### 🤝 Our Commitment

-As signatories to the manifesto, LAMB's core team members (Marc Alier, Francisco José García-Peñalvo, Maria Jose Casañ, Juanan Pereira, and Ariadna Maria LLorens) are committed to advancing ethical AI in education.
+As signatories to the manifesto, LAMB's core team members are committed to advancing ethical AI in education.
 LAMB represents a practical implementation of manifesto principles in action.

 ## 📧 Contact
 - **Project Leads**: Marc Alier (UPC), Juanan Pereira (UPV/EHU)